alexrajo/forum-app/README.md

 <h1>Simple forum application</h1>
 This is a simple server-rendered forum application.
 This is being made as a practice project for building applications with kubernetes.
+(I am aware the database password is publicly visible, but this will be changed in the future)
 <br/>
 <br/>
 <h2>Using:</h2>